 1

-Upon a specific time interval, the scores are summed across all expired tasks
+The scores are summed across all expired tasks within a rolling window

 2